Grant County deputies arrest man armed with pistols outside Gorge Amphitheatre

 Foreman said the sheriff's office has responded to disturbances and assaults at Gorge concerts in recent years, but "we've never had any incidents similar to this."

-Bass Canyon, an electronic dance music festival, was playing Friday night at the Gorge and played again Saturday night, deputies said.
-Both nights were sold out, meaning upwards of 25,000 people were there.
+Bass Canyon, an electronic dance music festival, was featured Friday and Saturday night at the Gorge, deputies said.

 Foreman said additional deputies were expected to be present Saturday because of Friday night's incident.